cozy/cozy-stack/docs/intents.md

 If the service is going to grant extra permissions to the client app, it is strongly recommended to make this clear to the user.

 When the service has finished his task, it sends a "completed" message to the client.
 Permissions extensions should have been done before that.
-Along with the completed message, the service should send any relevant data.
+Along with the completed message, the service should send any data it deems relevant.
+This data should be a JSON object.
+Again, the structure of that object is left to the discretion of the service, except when `type` is a MIME type.
+In that case, the file should be represented as a base-64 encoded [Data URL](http://dataurl.net/#about) and must be named `content`.
+This convention is also recomended when dealing with other intent `type`s.

 After the client receives a "completed" message, it can close the service's iframe and resume operations as usual.